openhab/openhab-docs/administration/console.md

 ## Accessing the Console

-Accessing the console depends on how openHAB was started.
+The method to access the console depends on how openHAB was started.

 * When started in interactive mode using the provided command line scripts, openHAB naturally transitions directly to the console prompt.
 * When started as a service (e.g. when installed from our package repository), openHAB is running as a background process.
 In both cases the console can be reached via Secure Shell connection (SSH).

-To reach the console using SSH, use the following command to connect to the localhost interface, TCP port 8101.
+To reach the console using SSH, use the following command to connect to the localhost interface on TCP port 8101.

 `ssh -p 8101 openhab@localhost`
 (Note that, by default, this will only work from the machine running openHAB.
-To change this, see [Bind Console to All Interfaces](bind-console-to-all-interfaces).)
+To change this, see [Bind Console to All Interfaces](#bind-console-to-all-interfaces).)

 A security warning is expected upon the first connection: